Flame442/FlameCogs/README.md

 ## SimpleEmbed

-This cog will let you send embeded messages quickly and easily.
+This cog will let you send embedded messages quickly and easily.

 ### Usage